(Selected) Papers and Technical Reports Authored or Co-Authored by Margaret Burnett

 2008

-1. Using Information Scent to Model the Dynamic Foraging Behavior of Programmers in Maintenance Tasks, Joseph Lawrance, Rachel Bellamy, Margaret Burnett, Kyle Rector, ACM CHI 2008, Florence, Italy, April 2008.
-(Best Paper Award Honorable Mention)
+5. Using Information Scent to Model the Dynamic Foraging Behavior of Programmers in Maintenance Tasks, Joseph Lawrance, Rachel Bellamy, Margaret Burnett, Kyle Rector, ACM CHI 2008, Florence, Italy, April 2008, pp. 1323-1332.
+(Best Paper Honorable Mention)

-2. Testing vs. Code Inspection vs. ...
+6. Testing vs. Code Inspection vs. ...
 What Else?
-Male and Female End Users Debugging Strategies, Neeraja Subrahmaniyan, Laura Beckwith, Valentina Grigoreanu, Margaret Burnett, Susan Wiedenbeck, Vaishnavi Narayanan, Karin Bucht, Russell Drummond, and Xiaoli Fern, ACM Conference on Human-Computer Interaction, April 2008.
+Male and Female End Users Debugging Strategies, Neeraja Subrahmaniyan, Laura Beckwith, Valentina Grigoreanu, Margaret Burnett, Susan Wiedenbeck, Vaishnavi Narayanan, Karin Bucht, Russell Drummond, and Xiaoli Fern, ACM Conference on Human Factors in Computing Systems, April 2008, pp. 617-626.

-3. Integrating Rich User Feedback into Intelligent User Interfaces, Simone Stumpf, Erin Sullivan, Erin Fitzhenry, Ian Oberst, Weng-Keen Wong, Margaret Burnett, ACM International Conference on Intelligent User Interfaces, January 2008.
-Here is the final version we sent them but unfortunately it is missing Table 2.
+7. Integrating Rich User Feedback into Intelligent User Interfaces, Simone Stumpf, Erin Sullivan, Erin Fitzhenry, Ian Oberst, Weng-Keen Wong, Margaret Burnett, ACM International Conference on Intelligent User Interfaces, January 2008, pp. 50-59.
+Here is the final version that was printed but it is missing Table 2.
 Here is the corrected version.

 2007